Yuksom: History

-Near present-day Gangtok, they found a man churning milk.
-He offered them some refreshments and gave them shelter.
-So impressed were they by his deeds that they realised that he was a chosen one.
-They also identified Phunstsog Namgyal's ancestral royal links with Tibet and decided that he was the right person to become the temporal and religious head of the region so brought him to Yuksom.
-They then crowned him at Norbugang near Yuksom as the temporal and religious king of Sikkim, with the title "Chogyal".
-The crowning took place at Norbugang on a pedestal set in stones, in a pine-covered hill, and he was anointed by sprinkling water from a sacred urn.
-At that time he was 38 years of age.
-He was a fifth generation descendant of Guru Tashi, a 13th-century prince from the Mi-nyak House in Kham in Eastern Tibet.
+They found a man churning milk near present-day Gangtok.
+He offered them refreshments and gave them shelter.
+Impressed by his deeds, they concluded that he was the chosen one.
+They also identified Phunstsog Namgyal's ancestral royal links with Tibet and decided that he was the right person to become the temporal and religious head of the region, bringing him to Yuksom.
+They crowned him at Norbugang, near Yuksom, as the temporal and religious king of Sikkim, with the title Chogyal.
+The coronation took place at Norbugang on a pedestal set in stones on a pine-covered hill, and he was anointed with water from a sacred urn.
+At the time, he was 38 years of age.
+He was a fifth-generation descendant of Guru Tashi, a 13th-century prince from the Mi-nyak House in Kham in Eastern Tibet.
 The stone throne on which the coronation took place still stands and is known as the Throne of Norbugang.

-Thereafter, the dynastic rule of Chogyals, propagation of the Buddhist religion and building of monasteries and chortens took firm roots in Sikkim.
-The Namgyal monarchy of 12 kings lasted from 1642 until 1975 (333 years).
-Tibetan Mahayana Buddhism known as Vajrayana sect was introduced, which ultimately was recognized as the state religion of Sikkim.
+Thereafter, the dynastic rule of Chogyals, the propagation of Buddhism, and the building of monasteries and chortens took firm roots in Sikkim.
+The Namgyal monarchy, consisting of 12 kings, lasted from 1642 until 1975.
+Tibetan Mahayana Buddhism, known as Vajrayana, was introduced and was ultimately recognized as the state religion of Sikkim.